niveavilar/niveavilar/README.md

 ### 🖥 I'm a brazilian learning how to live in the Netherlands as a full-stack developer

+🦑 I'm currently learning Python! <br>
-🦑 At the moment, I'm improving my skills on Ruby on Rails and JavaScript I attended Le Wagon's Web Development bootcamp in Amsterdam.
+I attended Le Wagon's Web Development bootcamp in Amsterdam.
 I had a blast!

 ### Wanna see the projects I worked with on my finals weeks of the bootcamp?
 Take a look: